xieyuheng/cell-complex/docs/a-recursive-combinatorial-description-of-cell-complex.md

-# A Combinatorial Description of cell-complex
+# A Recursive Combinatorial Description of cell-complex

 ------
 - Author: Xie Yuheng